 A natural option that my family uses and swears by is the combination of Lemon, Lavender, and Peppermint essential oils.
 You can combine these into a roller and apply it to pulse points for quick, effective relief.
 You can see the full directions to make this roller on this post

 The dōTERRA TriEase Softgels are a blend of oils known for their ability to soothe the body during times of seasonal change.
-They provide respiratory support with Peppermint and Lemon while Lavender is a natural antihistamine with no drowsy side effects.
+They provide respiratory support with Peppermint and Lemon while Lavender is a natural remedy with no drowsy side effects.
 Learn more about TriEase from the link below.

 Best all natural pain relief to take with you camping